EricaReis/athena-store/README.md

 # athena-store
-A fake store built with basic JS and JQuery structure
+A fake store built with basic JS, HTML, CSS and JQuery structure

 ## Getting Started